Morehead State University100 Admission CenterMorehead, KY 40351

 Glen Colburn earned his Ph.D. from the University of Texas at Austin in 1990.
 He regularly teaches British literature surveys and courses in the English Novel.
 His research interests are the history of the British novel, Augustan satire.

-Assistant Porfessor of CommunicationPh.D. in Mass Communication Communication, Media, and Leadership Studies 315C Breckinridge Halld.email@example.com 606-783-2698
+Assistant Professor of CommunicationPh.D. in Mass Communication Communication, Media, and Leadership Studies 315C Breckinridge Halld.firstname.lastname@example.org 606-783-2698

 George Eklund received his M.F.A from the Writers' Workshop at the University of Iowa and has taught at MSU since 1989.
 He has been awarded the Al Smith Fellowship in Poetry by the Kentucky Arts Council.
 His work has appeared in The American Poetry Review.